bengouma/PurpleCow/solution.md

 ### Modules used in this project
 * `express.js`: I decided to use express becasue I built my personal site with express, which just so happened to be my first node project I ever created, so express has a special place in my heart.
 * `pug`: I used pug because the syntax is much easier to navigate and handle compared to standard HTML.
 I also like the indentation syntax, which is similar to Python, the language I am most ocmfortable using.

+### Improvements to be made
+To improve the UI/UX of this app, I would rewrite the UI using a framework like VUE or React.
+Frontend developemtn is my weakpoint, I am very storng on backend development and concepts, so I would take the time to learn, practice, and hone my newly acquired frontend skills.
+I would also add a feature to let a user connect to other users who interact with the site, with prior consent of individual users.
+This would let new users connect to others who hold the same values and help build social circles.